quarkusio/quarkus-super-heroes/rest-narration/README.md

 |-------------|-----------------|-----------------------------------------------------------|---------------------------------------------------------|-------------------------------------------------------------|-------------------------------------------------------|
 | JVM Java 17 | `java17-latest` | [`java17-openshift.yml`](deploy/k8s/java17-openshift.yml) | [`java17-minikube.yml`](deploy/k8s/java17-minikube.yml) | [`java17-kubernetes.yml`](deploy/k8s/java17-kubernetes.yml) | [`java17-knative.yml`](deploy/k8s/java17-knative.yml) |
 | Native      | `native-latest` | [`native-openshift.yml`](deploy/k8s/native-openshift.yml) | [`native-minikube.yml`](deploy/k8s/native-minikube.yml) | [`native-kubernetes.yml`](deploy/k8s/native-kubernetes.yml) | [`native-knative.yml`](deploy/k8s/native-knative.yml) |

+> [!IMPORTANT]
+> As with the [Docker compose descriptors above](#running-locally-via-docker-compose), the running application will **NOT** make live calls to an OpenAI provider.
+You will need to [modify the descriptors accordingly](#making-live-calls-to-openai-providers) to have the application make live calls to an OpenAI provider.
+>
+> Additionally, there are also `java17-latest-azure-openai` and `native-latest-azure-openai` image tags available.
+You would need to modify the Kubernetes descriptor manually before deploying.
+>
+> You would first need to modify the image with the appropriate image tag, then update the environment variables according to the [Azure OpenAI properties](#azure-openai-properties).

 The application is exposed outside of the cluster on port `80`.